flosse/scaleApp/README.markdown

 scaleApp is a tiny JavaScript framework for scalable One-Page-Applications.
 The framework allows you to easily create complex web applications.

-With scaleApp you are able to write modules that concentrate on their own business.
+With scaleApp you are able to write modules that focus on their own business.
 They can act independently from each other and communicate through a central event system.
 Each module has its own sandbox where it can play in.
 Thus as developer you only need to know the API of the sandbox.

-By splitting your complex application into separate parts using loose coupling, it is comfortable to maintain and scale.
+By splitting your complex application into separate parts by loose coupling, it is comfortable to maintain and scale.

 If you like the following features, scaleApp might be the right choice for you: